rokmc756/Kafka-ZKcluster/README.md

 ## Kafka Command Examples
-- Check the List of Kafka Broker when using Independent Zookeeper
+- Check the List of Kafka Broker when using Independent Zookeeper.
+In case of using Dependent Zookeeper inside of Kafe zookeeper-shell.sh could be used instead of zkCli.sh.
 ~~~
 $ zkCli.sh -server localhost:2181 ls /kafka/brokers/ids
 ~~ snip